A Dog’s Purpose Review Roundup: Did Controversy Mar Critics’ Opinions?

 It’s almost like watching a collection of cute puppy videos with tragic endings.

 The St. Louis Post-Dispatch has a much more positive view of the film, claiming that A Dog’s Purpose narrates everyday life realistically through the eyes of a dog, even occasionally going “full Deadpool” and mentioning random itches.
 They say the film is a wistful and thoughtful one showing us how a dog thinks and feels about us as owners.
-His many lives vary, from a playful puppy to a K-9 police dog, all with realistic and often tragic stories.
+His many lives vary from a playful puppy to a K-9 police dog, all with realistic and often tragic stories.

 If you’re looking for a movie with a heart about animals, critics generally suggest seeing The Secret Life of Pets instead.